 Written by ZAC Foundation founders Karen and Brian Cohn, The Polar Bear Who Couldn’t, Wouldn’t Swim tells the story of Zeke, a polar bear too afraid to get in the water until his friends teach him about staying safe.
+Used in classrooms as part of The ZAC Foundation’s curriculum, the book makes safety concepts easy for young children to remember and share at home.

 Expanding Water Safety Education Nationwide